tdwg/bdq/tg2/_review/docs/tutorial/index.md

 This gives us the following names for the test:
 * **Label** VALIDATION_FOOTPRINTWKT_NOTEMPTY
 * **Preferred Label** Validation dwc:footprintWKT Not Empty

+See Also: the [Evaluations](../../index.md#62-evaluations-in-test-labels-non-normative) list in the landing page for the BDQ standard.

 ### 4.4.2 Identifiers supporting software and developers (non-normative)